jimmyahalpara/Machine-and-Deep-Learning/Cat Classification with Deep Neural Network/README.md

 ## Usage

-When you start the Main program.py, you have to select some pre-trained model or train new one by selecting Option 1 and 2.
+When you start the Main program.py, you have to select some pre-trained model or train new one by selecting Option 1.
 I you train new model it gets saved in current directroy with **.mod** extenison.

 ## Modules used